pangeo-data/climpred/docs/source/metrics.rst

 ``keyword: 'mae'``

-The average of the absolute differences between forecasts and observations [2]_.
-A more robust measure of forecast accuracy than root mean square error or mean square error which is sensitive to large outlier forecast errors [3]_.
+The average of the absolute differences between forecasts and observations [Jolliffe2011]_.
+A more robust measure of forecast accuracy than root mean square error or mean square error which is sensitive to large outlier forecast errors [EOS]_.

 .. autofunction:: _mae